We’re often asked about the shelf life of our glue, as natural adhesives have an expiration date.

 Temperature Regulation

 Think about the environment inside your manufacturing plant.
-Your facility It’s likely climate-controlled around equipment, but are the raw materials in a climate-controlled environment, too?
+Your facility is likely climate-controlled around equipment, but are the raw materials in a climate-controlled environment, too?

-While not every facility has climate control throughout, it’s recommended that manufacturers keep raw materials around 70°F in a moisture-free place away from direct sunlight.
+While not every facility has climate control, it’s recommended that manufacturers store raw materials at around 70°F in a moisture-free place away from direct sunlight.

 Many facilities utilize industrial high-volume, low-speed (HVLS) fans to keep air circulating in large spaces like warehouses, manufacturing floors, and workshops.
 Fans can also be installed in storage locations to help keep temperatures more consistent and eliminate stagnant air that can cause mold and bacteria to grow.